-If you’ve found yourself saying, “I can’t sell my house in South Bend Indiana,” this article is for you.
-Maybe you’ve been trying to sell your South Bend house for a while now and haven’t received any offers, don’t panic!
+If you’ve found yourself saying, “I can’t sell my house in Indiana Indiana,” this article is for you.
+Maybe you’ve been trying to sell your Indiana house for a while now and haven’t received any offers, don’t panic!
 You still have a few options at your disposal to help you sell your house for a fair price.

 You’ve probably already tried the first one at least once: Lowering the asking price.

 Everybody wants to sell their house for more than they paid for it but if housing prices in your area are low, the economy’s not doing well, or your home has some sort of structural or locational problem, you may have to reduce your asking price.

 What are my options if I can’t sell my house in Indiana?